Thewbi/AndroidExamples2024/NavigationComponentsExample/README.md

 The user types in a username and a password into the input fields, then taps the login button.

+MVVM stands for [Model] [View] [ViewModel].
+The ViewModel sits between the model and the view and takes on the role of a mediator.
+The View does not know what is performed with it's user input and it does not know how the data is created that is has to display.
+The Model on the other hand has no idea how the data is displayed in the UI.
+Instead it just returns DataObjects.

+The ViewModel in between receives the user input and knows how to turn this user input into data using application logic.
+The application logic is implemented inside the view model.

 ### Interaction between the View and the View Model

 Lets look at how the view is interfacing with the view model and how the login button works.